(Credit: Yellowj | Shutterstock)

 - Apply for a £600 grant to enhance your physics and related teaching, through the STFC- Institute of Physics - Institute of Engineering & Technology School Grants Scheme

-- Work experience at an STFC Laboratory (Rutherford Appleton Lab near Didcot in Oxfordshire) or Daresbury Laboratory near Warrington in Cheshire) – typically one week for 16-17 year olds
+- Work experience at an STFC Laboratory (Rutherford Appleton Lab near Didcot in Oxfordshire) or (Daresbury Laboratory based in Sci-Tech Daresbury in the Liverpool City Region) – typically one week for 16-17 year olds

 - Schools’ lectures at these Labs and at STFC’s UK-Astronomy Technology Centre at the Royal Observatory Edinburgh